398utubzyt/ulang-docs/design/core/types.md

 | `f128` | 16 | 128-bit floating point number
 | `bool` | 1 | Boolean

+Primitive types can be casted between each other no matter what.
+However, casts between integer and floating point types will result a conversion which gives the closest* numerically-equivalent value.

+For example, a cast from `f32` to `i32` will result in a number rounded towards to `0` (round down when positive, round up when negative—this is called truncation).
+Additionally, a cast from `i32` to `f32` will result in the closest possible value (`55555555` becomes `55555556.0` due to precision loss).

+> Note: For using multiple type interpretations of a single value, see [unions](../user/types.md#union).

 ## Literals

 | Name | Description